 One of the badly needed repairs was installation of a second access door into the Bridge.
-Currently, only one door leading in and out of the Bridge is located on the Island side near Javalina Cantina.
+Up until 2015, only one door leading in and out of the Bridge is located on the Island side near Javalina Cantina.

 The London Bridge is hollow on the inside, and gas and water lines from the mainland to the Island travel through that space.
 This second door will provide easier access on the mainland side of the Bridge for city workers.